TUMFTM/Wale-Net/README.md

 <img src="images/network_architecture.png" alt="Network architecture" width="800"/>

-This repository provides a Recurrent Neural Network (RNN) for vehicle trajectory prediction with uncertainties.
+This repository provides a Encoder-Decoder Neural Network for vehicle trajectory prediction with uncertainties.
 It builds up on the work of [Convolutional Social Pooling](https://github.com/nachiket92/conv-social-pooling).
-It has been adapted to CommonRoad and extended by the ability of scene understanding and online learning.
+It has been adapted to [CommonRoad](https://gitlab.lrz.de/tum-cps/commonroad-scenarios) and extended by the ability of scene understanding and online learning.
 ## Requirements

 - Linux Ubuntu (tested on versions 16.04, 18.04 and 20.04)